Skullabs/kikaha/docs/rfc/rfc-02.md

 # `RFC-2` - Low overhead principle
-Any feature maybe included in the framework as long as (close to) no overhead has been introduced.
+Any feature maybe included in the framework as long as it has (close to) no overhead has been introduced.

 ## Tracking issues
 - **Pull Request**: [#261](https://github.com/Skullabs/kikaha/pull/261)